FUTURAPOLIS HEALTH: CELEBRATING THE FACULTY'S 800TH ANNIVERSARY

 • Caroline Fabre-Rousseau

-For attending the book signing
+For attending the book-signing event

 • François Guillaume Lorrain